A wonderful, surreal, emotional meeting of minds.

 On the story / character side: I wonder how different the film might have been had Kate Winslet‘s Clementine not been a manic pixie dreamgirl right from the start.
 It would make another kind of sense were she to be so erratic only within Joel’s memories: that his brain can’t contain the complexities and contradictions of her; that perhaps he’s chasing an idealised or reductive version of her, who isn’t really the person he broke up with, and which says more about him than it does her.
 It’s a notion the film barely touches on, and which might have added a whole other dimension to the story, the emotion and, finally, the resolution of the bittersweet premise: that two people, even knowing that one day they’ll come to hate and hurt eachother, still choose to be together anyway.

-Speaking of a different film: according to Daniel Netzel (Film Radar), the deleted scenes paint a another picture of Joel, and these editing choices, particularly within the non-linear structure of Eternal Sunshine…, change characterisation and theme pretty dramatically:
+Speaking of a different film: Daniel Netzel lays out how the deleted scenes paint a another picture of Joel, and these editing choices, particularly within the non-linear structure of Eternal Sunshine…, change characterisation and theme pretty dramatically:

 Gondry’s brain is a wonderful place to visit – I cannot recommend the anthology The Works of Michel Gondry (2003) highly enough.
 In the meantime, here’s Gondry and Carrey talking about how planning, playfulness, and most of all a willingness to respond to unexpected moments, all figure in the process of this artist’s mind: